XHawk87/LanguageAPI/README.md

 Usage:

-Just use the following pom.xml to use it in your projects:
+Just add the following to your pom.xml to use it in your projects:

         <repository>
            <id>jitpack.io</id>